Diodiction/DiodSoundboard/README.md

 This application runs in **Administrator Mode** to allow global hotkeys (hotkeys that work even when the app is minimized).

+I have been using this on my main without any problems, but USE IT AT YOUR OWN RISK.

 ---
 ## 한국어 (Korean)